aristotelis-bobas/cub3d/README.md

 This is a project for Codam (42 Network). <br>
 The assignment consisted of writing a ray casting engine, rendering a 3D environment from a 2D map. <br>
 The MiniLibX library is used as an API for the graphical instructions.

+I finished the project on 26/2/2020 with a grade of 115%.

 ## Gameplay